-3.1 The Council is required to set out its policy for the statutory repayment of loans fund advances.
-The repayment of loans fund advances ensures that the Council makes a prudent provision each year to pay off an element of the accumulated loans fund advances made in previous financial years.
+- 3.1 The Council is required to set out its policy for the statutory repayment of loans fund advances.
+The repayment of loans fund advances ensures that the Council makes a prudent provision each year to pay off an element of the accumulated loans fund advances made in previous financial years. - 3.2 A variety of options are provided to Councils so long as a prudent provision is made each year as detailed below:

 Option Method Detail 1 Statutory Loans fund advances will be repaid by the annuity method.
-The Council is permitted to use this option for a transitional period only, of five years until 31 March 2021, at which time it must change its policy to use alternative approaches based on depreciation, asset life periods or a funding/income profile as detailed below.
+The Council was permitted to use this option for a transitional period only, of five years until 31 March 2021, at which time it was required to change its policy to use alternative approaches based on depreciation, asset life periods or a funding/income profile as detailed below.
 2 Depreciation Annual repayment of loans fund advances will follow standard depreciation accounting procedures.
 3 Asset Life Loans fund advances will be repaid with reference to the life of an asset using either the equal instalment or annuity method.
 4 Funding/ Income Profile Loans fund advances will be repaid by reference to an associated income stream